Legacy Gent

 This article is general information for men over 40, not medical advice.
 Talk to your doctor before changing your diet, exercise, supplements, or health routine.
 See our full disclaimer.

 Flexibility is what a muscle can do when you pull on it.
-Mobility is what a joint can do when you are in charge.
+Mobility is what a joint can do when you’re in charge.
 After 40, you want the second one.

 Watch: simple daily mobility drills built for men over 40.